menzzana/cmatrix/README.md

 The software is capable of color coding the users competence and visualize them in a competence matrix.

-This is a first version and this software is under development, as such the user login is not secure and passwords are stored as normal characters in the database.
+This is a first version and this software is under development.
-Future versions will improve security and other requested functionality.
+Future versions will include other requested functionality.

 ## Dependencies